 Ready?
 Let’s dive in!

 You’re also going to need some oil to fry them in, a funnel, and a sifter of some sort to sprinkle confectioner’s sugar over them.
-My personal preference on oil for frying these is vegetable or corn.
+My personal preference for oil for frying these is vegetable oil, like coconut oil or corn.
 Peanut oil would also work really well but I don’t use it often due to a few of my daughter’s friends having allergies.

-- Once oil is ready, cover the opening in a funnel with your finer and scoop 1/2 cup of batter into funnel.
-Hold this over the hot oil and remove your finger, moving your hand over the oil in a zig zag or swirling pattern but making sure to criss cross over the batter multiple times in order to have cake connect.
-Continue until funnel is empty and then allow cake to cook until lightly browned on the bottom.
-Note: as I am creating the funnel cake in the oil, I like to keep the overall diameter of the funnel cake about the size of a plate to make serving easier.
+Using a funnel, hold your finger over the opening and add 1/2 cup of the .
+Hold this over the hot oil and remove your finger, moving your hand over the oil in a zig-zag or swirling pattern but making sure to criss-cross over the batter multiple times in order to have the cake connect.

 This recipe will make about 4 – 5 funnel cakes.

 For more information and to visually see how to make funnel cakes, click on the video in the below recipe card.